-The TDC1 supplied by Trimble comes in two memory configurations.
-The standard TDC1 has 2 MB of memory for data storage, which is enough for Asset Surveyor to store 72000 GPS positions.
-If you log data at a rate of one position per second, this will be enough for 20 hours of continuous operation.
-Since most applications do not require such a high data logging rate, you will probably be able to collect data for several days before you run out of room in the standard TDC1's memory.
+The TDC2 supplied by Trimble with GPS Pathfinder systems has 3MB of data storage memory.
+This is enough memory to store approximately 110,000 GPS positions.
+If you log data at one position per second, this will be enough for 31 hours of continuous operation.

+Since most applications do not require such a high data logging rate, you will probably be able to collect data for several days before you run out of room in the TDC2's memory by logging at a lower rate.

-Note - Even though the TDC1 can hold a large amount of data, Trimble recommends that you transfer data files from the TDC1 to your PC daily.
+Note - Even though the TDC2 can hold a large amount of data, Trimble recommends that you transfer data files from the TDC2 to your PC daily.

-Tip - To increase the length of time for which you can log data, increase the GPS logging intervals (as described in Chapter 5, Configuring the Asset Surveyor Software).
+Tip - To increase the length of time for which you can log data to the TDC2's memory, increase the GPS logging intervals (as described on page 5-3).